 Colds –

 Stress weakens the immune system, therefore making it easier for you to get sick.
 A recent study at Carnegie Mellon University surveyed volunteers about what was happening in their lives, and then exposed them to a cold virus.
-Those coping with high-stress levels were twice as likely to become sick than those with lower levels of stress, or no feelings of stress at all.
+Those coping with high-stress levels were twice as likely to become sick as those with lower levels of stress or no feelings of stress at all.
+If you’re dealing with symptoms and trying to figure out what you have, read this guide on whether it’s a cold or the flu and what to do.

 Stomach Aches –